hyperledger/firefly/docs/overview/gateway_features.md

 ## Manage decentralized data (NFTs etc.)

-Your blockchain transactions are likely to need to refer to data that is stored off-chain.
+Your blockchain transactions are likely to refer to data that is stored off-chain.

 One common example is non-fungible-token (NFT) metadata, images and documents.
 These are not a good fit for storing directly in any blockchain ledger, so complimentary decentralized